On the Evaluation of Neural Code Summarization: Experimental Design

-\item \textbf{\codenn{}}~\cite{IyerKCZ16} is the first neural approach that learns to generate summaries of code snippets.
-It is a classical encoder-decoder framework in NMT that encodes code to context vectors with the attention mechanism and then generates summaries in the decoder.
+\underline{\codenn{}}~\cite{IyerKCZ16} is the first neural approach that learns to generate summaries of code snippets.
+It is a classical encoder-decoder framework in NMT that encodes code to context vectors and then generates summaries in the decoder with the attention mechanism.